siddharthvp/mwn/website/docs/11-integration-with-other-apis.md

 # Integration with other APIs

-Apart from the [MediaWiki API](https://www.mediawiki.org/wiki/API:Main_page), Mwn integrates with a few other APIs:
+Apart from the [MediaWiki API](https://www.mediawiki.org/wiki/API:Main_page), Mwn integrates with a few other APIs for Wikimedia wikis:

 ### ORES